Internal Revenue Code section 1031: Reverse 1031 exchange

-Examples of a 1031 exchange
+Hypothetical examples of a 1031 exchange

-An investor buys a strip mall (a commercial property) for $200,000 (his cost basis).
+An investor buys a commercial property for $200,000 (his cost basis).
 After six years, he could sell the property for $250,000.
-This would result in a gain of $50,000, on which the investor would typically have to pay three types of taxes: a federal capital gains tax, a state capital gains tax and a depreciation recapture tax based on the depreciation he or she has taken on the property since the investor purchased the property.
+This would result in a gain of $50,000, on which the investor would typically have to pay three types of taxes: a federal capital gains tax, a state capital gains tax and a depreciation recapture tax based on the depreciation taken by the investor on the property since purchase.
 If the investor invests the proceeds from the $250,000 sale into another property or properties (without touching the proceeds and using a Qualified Intermediary), then he would not have to pay any taxes on the gain at that time.

 An owner of a detached house on 3 acre is transferred by his employer to another state.
-Rather than selling the home, which will no longer be his personal residence, he chooses to rent it out for a period of time.
-After ten years, he decides that he wants to sell it but, at the same time, he has a grown son who will be going to college in yet another state.
-He decides that he wants to buy an apartment building in the college town for the son and other students to rent while they are in school.
+Rather than selling the house, which will no longer be his personal residence, he rents it out for a period of time.
+After ten years, he decides to sell it but, at the same time, he has a grown son who will be going to college in yet another state.
+He decides that he wants to buy an apartment building in the college town for the son and other students to rent.
 His house has appreciated from $200,000 to $300,000.
 Therefore, he arranges for a section 1031 exchange, and buys the new property, thus avoiding the capital gains tax at that time.

-In the aforementioned example, the investor would need to substantiate his or her investment intent to the IRS by showing an arm's length lease to the son and other students.
+In this example, the investor would need to substantiate his or her investment intent to the IRS by showing an arm's-length lease to the son and other students.
 The investor should declare income and related depreciation deductions.

-In addition to the sale of real estate, selling an interest in real property may also qualify for a 1031 exchange.
-An example of this would be the sale of an easement.
+In addition to the sale of real estate, selling an interest in real property such as an easement may also qualify for a 1031 exchange.